windmaple/MeteorNote/README.md

-This simple app extends the functionality of Meteor's Todo example.
+This simple app extends the functionality of Meteor's Todo example by adding note-taking capability.

 ### Running the app